pixl8/Preside-Documentation/docs/02.devguides/13.customerrorpages/page.md

 The 404 template can be directly accessed by visiting /404.html.
 This is achieved through a custom route dedicated to error pages (see [[routing]]).

-This is particular useful for rendering the 404 template in cases where PresideCMS is not producing the 404.
+This is particular useful for rendering the 404 template in cases where Preside is not producing the 404.
 For example, you may be serving static assets directly through Tomcat and want to see the custom 404 template when one of these assets is missing.
 To do this, you would edit your `${catalina_home}/config/web.xml` file to define a rewrite URL for 404s:

 ```xml
 <!-- ... -->